Welcome to

 Our Purpose

-Wiiji-Nitaawiginaawasojig Indigenous Birth Services has been founded by Indigenous Midwife, Hope Mayotte, in collaboration with numerous Indigenous Birth Workers.
-It is the newest services supported by and provided at The Ashland Birth Center.
-We offer a full spectrum of Indigenous Services and teachings from preconception through the first years of life.
+Wiiji-Nitaawiginaawasojig Indigenous Birth Services has been founded by Indigenous Birth Worker, Hope Nelis-Stone.
+We offer a full spectrum of Indigenous Services and educational classes on teachings from preconception through the first years of life.
 We provide safe respected space that is needed for Indigenous individuals, families, and community to receive the care that is needed to heal and create new traditions.

 Services